California Rural Legal Assistance

-California Rural Legal Assistance, Inc. (CRLA) is a 501(c)(3) nonprofit legal service and political advocacy organization created to help California's low-income individuals and communities.
-CRLA represents all types of individuals and communities including farmworkers, individuals with disabilities, immigrant populations, school children, lesbian/gay/bisexual and transgender (LGBT) populations, seniors, and individuals with limited English proficiency.
-CRLA's current executive director is Jose Padilla.
+California Rural Legal Assistance, Inc. (CRLA) is a 501(c)(3) non-profit legal service organization created to help California's low-income individuals and communities.
+CRLA represents all types of individuals and communities, including farmworkers, disabled people, immigrant populations, school children, LGBT populations (sexual minorities), seniors, and individuals with limited English proficiency.
+CRLA's current executive director is Jessica Jewell.

-CRLA has 18 offices to continue to meet the legal needs of rural communities from the Mexican border to Northern California.
-These offices are located in Arvin, Coachella, Delano, El Centro, Fresno, Madera, Marysville, Modesto, Oakland, Salinas, San Luis Obispo, Santa Maria, Santa Rosa, Stockton, Vista, Oxnard, and Watsonville.
-The main administrative office is located in Oakland.
+CRLA has 18 offices which serve to meet the legal needs of rural communities from the Mexican border to Northern California.
+These offices are located in Coachella, Delano, El Centro, Fresno, Lamont, Madera, Marysville, Modesto, Oakland, Salinas, San Luis Obispo, Santa Maria, Santa Rosa, Stockton, Tulare, Vista, Oxnard, and Watsonville.
+The main administrative office is located in Modesto.
 Having multiple regional offices allows CRLA to serve clients in their own communities all over the state.

 Funding for CRLA comes from multiple sources.
 As of 2019, approximately 49% of revenue comes from Legal Services Corporation (LSC) grants.
-State Bar grants make up 17% of revenue while other grants make up 24%.
-Donations make up 4% and the remaining 6% comes from various sources.
+State Bar grants make up 17% of its revenue, while other grants make up 24%.
+Donations make up 4%, and the remaining 6% comes from various sources.
 80% of CRLA's expenses are for program services.
-Management and general expenses make up 12% of the share while fundraising makes up 4%.
+Management and general expenses make up 12% of the share, while fundraising makes up 4%.